alex-kas/nec_terrain/repart-howto.md

 #### Step 2.
 Actual re-partitioning

-For this just run
+For this run
 ```
-gdisk
+gdisk /dev/block/mmcblk0
 ```

 Unfortunately, I cannot provide you help here as it is solely up to you HOW you want to breakdown partitions.
 Just for reference, originally the partitions of interest reside as